ibm-cloud-docs/monitoring/windows.md

     ```
     {: pre}

-### Option 2: Use the Prometheus remote-write capabilities to push the metrics from the Windows system by running Prometheus as a client collector on Windows
+### Option 2.
+Collect metrics by running Prometheus as a client collector on Windows
 {: #windows_step3_2}

+Use the Prometheus remote-write capabilities to push the metrics from the Windows system by running Prometheus as a client collector on Windows.

 Complete the following steps:

 1. Download the Prometheus monitoring system and time series database.
-[Download prometheus-2.15.2.windows-amd64.tar.gz](https://prometheus.io/download/)
+[Download prometheus-2.15.2.windows-amd64.tar.gz](https://prometheus.io/download/){: external}

 2. Unzip the file `prometheus-2.15.2.windows-amd64.tar.gz`.